verasolo1/Nmap-Cheatsheet/README.md

 -p- : to scan all ports
 -T<0-5> : Speed up your scan
 ## Nmap Scripting Engine (NSE)
-### You can find all the the Nmap scripts in this folder:
+### You can find all the Nmap scripts in this folder:
 ```bash
 ls -l /usr/share/nmap/scripts | grep <Service>
 ```